Dog poop disposal needn’t be a mystery.

 - It’s nitrogen-rich so it depletes oxygen levels, hurting fish and other wildlife.

-There are responsible ways to keep the doggie doo out of the landfill and to make sure those biodegradable poop bags have a chance to work their magic:
+Four responsible ways to keep doggie doo out of the landfill

-If your knee-jerk reaction to dog-poop compost is less than sunny, it’s time to reconsider.
-With proper set-up, composting yields rich soil and safely returns the poop to the earth.
+With proper setup, composting is odour-free, yields rich soil and safely returns the poop to the earth.
 Popular home composting methods include:

 - A compost pit — about one metre deep by one metre wide, with a cover.